|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 who needed a kidney.
 Flora had very high antibodies and was very difficult to find a match for.
 I had asked him if

-one of the hospitals that Flora was registered with.
-Anyhow, at that time, he didn't know anything about kidney
+of the hospitals that Flora was registered with.
+Anyhow, at that time, he didn't know anything about kidney swaps,

-swaps, and asked me back then, "What exactly is a kidney swap and what does it entail?"
-I explained to him in
+and asked me back then, "What exactly is a kidney swap and what does it entail?"
+I explained to him in depth what it

-depth what it meant and Patrick got very interested in swaps based on the info I gave him.
-Anyhow, so he joined
+meant and Patrick got very interested in swaps based on the info I gave him.
+Anyhow, so he joined the swap that

-both hospitals had a swap for Flora.
-John Hopkins was the first hospital that contacted Flora that a match was
+hospitals had a swap for Flora.
+John Hopkins was the first hospital that contacted Flora that a match was found.

-found.
-Another donor I had in a swap for her at John Hopkins, Sean Mackiewicz, ended up donating a kidney to
+Another donor I had in a swap for her at John Hopkins, Sean Mackiewicz, ended up donating a kidney to someone

-someone else in the swap, so she can get a kidney!
-And so I told Patrick that Flora got a kidney from someone at
+else in the swap, so she can get a kidney!
+And so I told Patrick that Flora got a kidney from someone at John

-John Hopkins and being that I asked Patrick to be in a swap for Flora at Georgetown University Hospital, he went
+Hopkins and being that I asked Patrick to be in a swap for Flora at Georgetown University Hospital, he went ahead

-ahead and donated a kidney in their swap anyhow, which ended up being part of a swap in which 16 people got a
+and donated a kidney in their swap anyhow, which ended up being part of a swap in which 16 people got a kidney!

-kidney!
 Way to go, Patrick!
 There was a great article written about his kidney swap.
-To read the article,
+To read the article, "Surgeons Swap

-"Surgeons Swap 32 Kidneys in Largest Ever Transplant in the U.S.", click here.
-To watch his fantastic NBC
+32 Kidneys in Largest Ever Transplant in the U.S.", click here.
+To watch his fantastic NBC interview, click here.

 Sean Mackiewicz of North Dakota donated a kidney in a swap!

-at the time and works in the oil fields, and is from North Dakota (formerly of Colorado) and had contacted me
+the time and works in the oil fields, and is from North Dakota (formerly of Colorado) and had contacted me years

-years ago as a result of Craigs List posting I had seeking kidney donors.
-I asked Sean to test for Flora, but he
+ago as a result of Craigs List posting I had seeking kidney donors.
+I asked Sean to test for Flora, but he was not a

-was not a match for her, but agreed to be in a swap for her that would increase her chances in getting a kidney.
+match for her, but agreed to be in a swap for her that would increase her chances in getting a kidney.
+He stood by

-He stood by her all these years waiting for a swap to come along!
+her all these years waiting for a swap to come along!
 He is an amazing!
-He was the 7th person to
+He was the 7th person to donate a kidney

 900 people show up to hear a Kidney Donor speak about her kidney donation!